ctolon/PythonInterfaceOOP/doc/5_InstructionsForPythonScripts.md

    * `[ERROR] Exception caught: Couldn't get TTree "DF_2660520692001/O2v0_001" from "Datas/AO2D.root".
 Please check https:/aliceo2group.github.io/analysis-framework/docs/troubleshooting/treenotfoundhtml for more information.`

 * Minimum Required Parameter List:
-  * The runOverMC variable, which is just below the main function in the script, must be false for tableMaker and True for tableMakerMC
+  * The runOverMC variable, which is just below the main function in the script, must be False for tableMaker and True for tableMakerMC
   * `python3`
   * `runTableMaker.py`
   * JSON Config File
     * Example usage: configs/configTableMakerDataRun3.json

 Examples:
-- Run TableMaker on Data run3 With Minimum Commands for Barrel Only (with automation)
+- Run TableMaker on Data run3 With Minimum Commands for Barrel Only (in script, runOverMC must be False)
   ```ruby
   python3 runTableMaker.py configs/configTableMakerDataRun3.json --table-maker:processBarrelOnly true
   ```
-- Run TableMaker on MC run3 with Minimum Commands for Barrel Only (with automation)
+- Run TableMaker on MC run3 with Minimum Commands for Barrel Only (in script, runOverMC must be True)
   ```ruby
   python3 runTableMaker.py configs/configTableMakerMCRun3.json --table-maker-m-c:processBarrelOnly true
   ```
-- Run TableMaker on Data run2 With Minimum Commands for Barrel Only (with automation)
+- Run TableMaker on Data run2 With Minimum Commands for Barrel Only (in script, runOverMC must be False)
   ```ruby
   python3 runTableMaker.py configs/configTableMakerDataRun2.json --table-maker:processBarrelOnly true
   ```
-- Run TableMaker on MC run2 with Minimum Commands for Barrel Only (with automation)
+- Run TableMaker on MC run2 with Minimum Commands for Barrel Only (in script, runOverMC must be True)
   ```ruby
   python3 runTableMaker.py configs/configTableMakerMCRun2.json --table-maker-m-c:processBarrelOnly true
   ```